 Another relaxing destination that’s ultra-romantic in Washington is Whidbey Island, which is known for both cozy bed & breakfasts and great campsites in the area’s state parks.
 Puget Sound residents flock here for its laid-back and romantic vibe, with winding country roads and scenic drives through the small town.
 This is also a great place for history buffs since the island was once a military defense site, and you can actually hike between Fort Ebey and Fort Casey.
 Towns to check out here include Clinton, Freeland, and Langley, and you can take a ferry to Seattle and the Olympic Peninsula from here too.

 For a beach getaway destination in Washington, consider the seaside town of Ocean Shores.
 This is an ideal place to rent a bicycle, go horseback riding along the beach, and fly a kite with the ocean breeze.
 Take a walk through the downtown area to check out the cute shops with antiques, collectibles, and artwork.
 If you’re looking to stay here overnight, there are some great cabins, vacation rentals, and bed & breakfasts close to the beach for convenient access.

 Many people don’t think of the Wild West when they plan a visit to Washington, but Winthrop is a western-themed town that celebrates cowboy culture.
-It’s along the North Cascades Scenic Byway and a popular cross-country skiing destination too.
+One of the most charming small towns in Washington, it’s located along the North Cascades Scenic Byway and a popular cross-country skiing destination too.
 North Cascades National Park and the Okanogan-Wenatchee National Forest are nearby.
 If possible, plan to attend a local festival while in town, such as the Rhythm and Blues Festival or the Chamber Music Festival.